SIGCSE - Special Interest Group on Computer Science Education

 - Free access to SIGCSE publication archives through the ACM Digital Library, which includes proceedings of “in-cooperation” conferences.

-- Access to the SIGCSEANNOUNCE and SIGCSEMEMBERS mailing lists.
+- Access to the SIGCSE-ANNOUNCE, SIGCSE-MEMBERS, SIGCSE-JOBS, and SIGCSE-VOLUNTEERS mailing lists.

 - Opportunity to participate in SIGCSE committees on topics of current interest.